ABCD-STUDY/auto-scoring/readme.md

-## Auto-scoring
+# Auto-scoring

 This project comes in two parts - a viewer for viewing and editing algorithms and a runner for running algorithms.
+The top-level web-page is used to show the list of existing algorithms.

 ![List of recipes](https://github.com/ABCD-STUDY/auto-scoring/raw/master/images/auto-scoring.png)

-### Viewer
+## Viewer

 The viewer is used to create a data flow graph using visual programming.
-Its design has been influenced by other existing data flow graphs such as the one from ThreeNodes.js and Amira.
+Its design has been influenced by other existing visual data processing interfaces such as the one from ThreeNodes.js and Amira.

 Generally data flows from left to right through "connections" between "nodes".
-Each node has a list of incoming ports and outgoing ports (and a list of internal state variables).
+Each node has a list of incoming ports on the left and outgoing ports on the right (and a list of internal state variables).
 As an example the compute node calculating the mean of its inputs has 10 input ports that may or may not be connected to something.
 The three output ports represent the mean of the connected inputs, the number of missing (empty string) connected values and the total number of connected values respectively.

 ![The viewer used to edit recipes](https://github.com/ABCD-STUDY/auto-scoring/raw/master/images/viewer.png)